What is Rucking, and What Are the Benefits for Women?

 Be Visible

-If you’re rucking near roads or in low-light conditions, it’s essential to make yourself visible to drivers and other pedestrians.
+If you’re rucking near roads or in low-light conditions, you must make yourself visible to drivers and other pedestrians.
 Wear bright, reflective clothing and use a headlamp or flashlight to increase visibility and safety, especially during early morning or evening rucks.
-Making yourself visible reduces the risk of accidents and ensures that others can see you, helping to prevent collisions and promote safety during your ruck.

 Share Your Location with a Trusted Friend or Family Member